Onaga08/VibeCode/README.md

 - 🎨 **Keyword Highlights**
   When you type a keyword like `function` or `await`, it pops with bold color and style.
 Instant dopamine hit.

-- 🖤 **Grayscale Mode**
-  Too many colors making your soul anxious?
-Turn on grayscale mode and code like it’s the 1940s.

 ---

 ## 🔧 Extension Settings